woocommerce/woocommerce/readme.txt

 * Templating - email-order-items.php change get_downloadable_file_url() to get_downloadable_file_urls() to support multiple files.
 * Templating - loop-end and start for product loops, allow changing the UL's used by default to something else.

+* Tweak - Taxes - removed woocommerce_display_cart_taxes option in favour of never showing tax until we know where the user is (for tax exclusive prices).
+Tax inclusive continues to use base so prices remain correct.
+* Tweak - Taxes - tweaked display of tax when using inclusive pricing to avoid confusion.
 * Tweak - More granular capabilities for admin/shop manager covering products, orders and coupons.
 * Tweak - Added some calculations to the order page when manually entering rows.
 Also added accounting.js for more accurate rounding of floats.
 * Tweak - Display tax/discount total for reference on orders